7 Days Itinerary for Vietnam: Everything You Need to Know

 Stay Recommendation: May De Ville, Old Quarter

-Located right in the heart of the Old Quarter, you’re just a short walk from major attractions, bustling street markets, and local eateries.
+Located in the heart of the Old Quarter, you’re just a short walk from major attractions, bustling street markets, and local eateries.
 The hotel’s prime spot makes it easy to explore on foot and soak up the local culture.

 Room Options and Pricing